flaviogheri/flaviogheri.github.io/_posts/2023-10-06-Lunar-Zebro.markdown

 Nonetheless, a scope for further research could be to observe if, with a combination of multiple rovers (and in turn the availability  of multiple micorcontrollers), the processor workload could be shared to find the possible paths.

+PLEASE CLICK THE IMAGE BELOW TO SEE A VIDEO ABOUT LUNAR ZEBRO

 [![Lunar Rover Video](/assets/img/lunarzebro.jpg)](https://www.youtube.com/watch?v=JahFz2Oduk0)